 Grilling: Preheat the grill to medium-high heat.
 Remove the rabbit from the marinade and place it on the grill.
 Cook for about 6-8 minutes per side or until the meat is no longer pink and the internal temperature reaches 160°F (71°C).

-See also How to cook hosta leaves
+See also What to cook with cherry tomatoes

 Roasting: Preheat the oven to 350°F (175°C).
 Place the rabbit pieces in a roasting pan, baste with the marinade, and cover with foil.
 Roast for about 45-55 minutes or until the meat is cooked through and tender.